Lost Girls (The Vampire Diaries)

-"Lost Girls" is the sixth episode of the first season of The CW television series, The Vampire Diaries and the sixth episode of the series overall.
-It originally aired on October 15, 2009.
-The episode was written by Kevin Williamson and Julie Plec and directed by Marcos Siega.
+"Lost Girls" is the sixth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on October 15, 2009.
+The episode was written by series developers Kevin Williamson and Julie Plec, and directed by supervising producer Marcos Siega.

 Plot

 The episode starts from exactly where the previous episode ended where Elena (Nina Dobrev) asks Stefan (Paul Wesley) what he is.
 Before Stefan gives her an answer, there is a flashback to 1864 and we see Katherine and Stefan meet.
 Back in 2009, Stefan admits that he is a vampire and Elena freaks out running away even though Stefan tries to explain.
 He follows her to her home to promise he will not hurt her and he lets her know that he drinks animal blood and it was Damon (Ian Somerhalder) who killed all those people.
 Elena is still freaked out though and she asks him to leave.

 Damon is at the cemetery trying to cover his tracks after killing Vicki's (Kayla Ewell) friends.
 He calls Stefan asking for his ring while he douses the bodies with alcohol to burn them.
 Stefan says he will give Damon his ring back but not right away.
 They hang up and when he goes to Vicki to douse her too, she wakes up.

 The next day Elena meets Stefan at a public place to talk things over.
 Stefan answers her questions referring to vampires but she is mad at how he let Damon play with Caroline (Candice Accola) like that.
 Stefan agrees that it was not right but it is more dangerous to forbid Damon to do something.
 He also tells her that years ago, people in Mystic Falls knew about vampires but because it did not end well so he asks her not to tell anyone.
 Elena is not sure about that but she agrees to give him one day to convince her not to do it.

 Sheriff Forbes (Marguerite MacIntyre) and Logan (Chris Johnson) find the bodies and they know that what killed them was a vampire.
 Logan informs her that he managed to take the Gilbert watch and now they have to take it to the Mayor (Robert Pralgo).
 The Mayor gets the watch and fits it into one of the other antiques, he says that it is ready and he hands it back to Logan.